agn453/ZXCC/README.md

 * I've refreshed the Windows Build files in ```winbuild``` and included the missing project build files for the ```zxobjtohex.exe``` target.
-In addtion, I backported the Visual Studio ```winbuild/wzxcc.sln``` solution file to support older versions back to at least Visual Studion 2015 which can produce Windows 10 binaries (both x86 and x86_64).
+In addtion, I backported the Visual Studio ```winbuild/wzxcc.sln``` solution file to support older versions back to at least Visual Studio 2015 which can produce Windows 10 binaries (both x86 and x86_64).